nrdg/groupyr/paper/paper.md

 ## Summary

-For high-dimensional supervised learning, it is often benefitial to use domain-specific knowledge to improve the performance of statistical learning models.
+For high-dimensional supervised learning, it is often beneficial to use domain-specific knowledge to improve the performance of statistical learning models.
 When the problem contains covariates which form groups, researchers can including this grouping information to find parsimonious representations